-Where a reference is not received prior to interview it will be reviewed upon receipt.
+If it has not been possible to obtain a reference prior to interview it will be reviewed upon receipt.
 Any discrepancies identified between the reference and the application form and/or the interview assessment form will be considered by the School.
 The applicant may be asked to provide further information or clarification before an appointment can be confirmed.

-If factual references are received, ie those which contain limited information such as job title and dates of employment, this will not necessarily disadvantage an applicant although additional references may be sought before an appointment can be confirmed.
+If factual references are received i.e. those which contain limited information such as job title and dates of employment, this will not necessarily disadvantage an applicant although additional references may be sought before an appointment can be confirmed.